qqqy/dungeon-master-master/README.md

 We need to begin by knowing:
 - The Location of the Players, including terrain
 - The options of the players
+   - Options are determined on load, but each will have requirements.
+If the requirements are not met, the action will remain, but will not be available to the player
 - The turn order
 - Conditions are applied before abilities.
 The conditions act as a filter, letting players know which options are valid.
 - Ideally, it should be built flexible enough that options can be automatically filtered by conditions, or not.